Abderraouf01/is_transport/README.md

 - UI templates and routing to actions are handled in other sections of the project.
 - PDF generation relies on WeasyPrint and HTML templates

+## Section 4 – Gestion des Incidents (yasmine's Contribution)

+This section focuses on the management of incidents occurring during expeditions or deliveries.
+It ensures proper tracking, reporting, and updating of incidents to maintain operational efficiency.

+### Implemented Features
+- Recording different types of incidents (delays, lost parcels, damaged goods, technical issues, etc.)
+- Linking incidents to specific expeditions, tournées, or parcels
+- Adding comments and uploading documents or photos for detailed reporting
+- Automatic update of the expedition status based on the incident
+- Generation of incident alerts for management or clients
+- Journal view displaying all incidents with filtering options (date, type, expedition, tournées)
+- Detailed view for each incident for tracking and analysis

+### Business Logic
+- The `Incident` model contains methods to validate incident type, update the related expedition/tournée status, and maintain a history of changes
+- Business rules are implemented at the model level to ensure data consistency
+- Invalid status updates are rejected automatically
+- Views are kept thin: responsible only for creating, displaying, and updating incidents, as well as triggering notifications

+### Design Principles
+- Maintain modular and clean architecture
+- Ensure all business rules are enforced in the models, not in the UI
+- Provide an intuitive interface for agents to quickly log and manage incidents
+- Support reporting and analysis for improving operational efficiency